-4. Disengage the jack stand and adjust the hitch level to suit the drawbar height of the tractor.
+- 4. Connect the levelling tube to the top lugs of the tower. - 5.
+Disengage the jack stand and adjust the hitch level to suit the drawbar height of the tractor.
 When level, ensure the levelling tube is locked using the locknut.

-5.1.2 Hydraulic Lift Circuit
+Hydraulic Lift Circuit